 Being able to control the number of children you have and when to have them is important for both your physical and emotional health.
 Betty Daniels, MD, and the providers at Woman to Woman Ob/Gyn Medical Group can help you determine the type of birth control that helps you achieve your family planning needs.
-To schedule a birth control consultation, contact the San Bernardino or Rialto, California, office, or click the online booking button today.
+To schedule a birth control consultation, contact the San Bernardino, California, office, or click the online booking button today.

 Birth control refers to the various methods used to help prevent pregnancy, which includes both medical and nonmedical options.
 Having access to the birth control that best meets your family planning needs puts you in control of when and how many children you want to have.

 The team at Woman to Woman Ob/Gyn Medical Group specializes in family planning and offers birth control consultations to help you understand your contraceptive options, so you can make the best choice that meets your needs.

 When it comes to birth control, you have many choices.
 However, some methods are more effective than others.
 The types of birth control include:

 Sterilization is a permanent form of birth control and may be recommended if you have no future pregnancy plans.
 For women, the procedure is referred to as tubal ligation, or what you may know better as having your tubes tied and prevents pregnancy by stopping sperm from reaching your egg.